-When taking pupils off the school premises, staff will ensure they always have the following:
+When taking students off the school premises, staff will ensure they always have the following:

-- A school mobile phone
+- · A mobile phone

 - A portable first aid kit

-- · Information about the specific medical needs of pupils
+- Information about the specific medical needs of students

-- · Parents' contact details
+- Parents' contact details

-Risk assessments will be completed by the lead member of staff prior to any educational visit that necessitates taking pupils off school premises.
+Risk assessments will be completed by the lead member of staff prior to any educational visit that necessitates taking students off school premises.
 There will always be at least one first aider on school trips and visits.